Bouncingfish/TiSpinKit/README.md

-# TiSpinKit Module
+# TiSpinKit

 ### Screenshot
 ![Screenshot](https://github.com/Bouncingfish/TiSpinKit/blob/master/example.gif)

 ## Description

-TODO: Enter your module description here

-## Accessing the TiSpinKit Module
+Simple loading spinners based on SpinKit.

+## Usage

-To access this module from JavaScript, you would do the following:
+To access this module from a Titanium project, you would do the following:

     var tispinkit = require("com.bf.TiSpinKit");

-The tispinkit variable is a reference to the Module object.

 ## Reference